aksommerville/egg2/README.md

 - - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
 Not sure whether it does.
 - - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - [ ] Web playhead incorrect for songs shorter than the forward period.
 That's a tricky one, and not likely to matter.
+Apparent in drumtest.